RobbieHember/fcgadgets/README.md

 # fcgadgets
 ## INTRODUCTION
-The **fcgadgets** package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
+The **fcgadgets** repository supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
-The package is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).
+The repo is written in the Python 3/Jupyter environment, benefitting from Python's stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

-The **fcgadgets** package was developed to:
+The **fcgadgets** repo was developed to:
 * Consolidate source code used by BC's Forest Carbon Initiative (FCI)
 * Share knowledge, methods and limitations
 * Streamline project setup and integration with BC information systems